Skip navigation

 Williams, M.S.

-Shareese Williams, M.S. is a Technical Project Manager in the Technology Solutions Department at American Institutes for Research (AIR).
+Shareese Williams, M.S., is a Technical Project Manager in the Technology Solutions Department at AIR.
 She collaborates with the development team, which consists of software engineers, system architects, business analysts, and other project managers to track project tasks and to ensure that project deliverables are met within the project schedule.
 In her role, she facilitates daily project meetings, communicates with clients to identify the scope of the work, prepares meeting schedules, plans project schedules, and budgets project related costs.
-Ms. Williams also acts as business analyst, communicating with the client to define business processes and documenting business requirements.
+Ms. Williams also acts as a business analyst, communicating with the client to define business processes and documenting business requirements.
 Additionally, Ms. Williams supports the development team to conduct end-to-end testing of system components.

 Craig